aaarkid/eta/README.md

 Usage is revolved around the `Eta` Object which implements a number of functions.

+Initialize Eta in two ways:
-Initialize Eta with `new(TasksCount, TimeAccuracy)` function where `TasksCount` is the number of tasks you want to track and `TimeAccuracy` is the accuracy of the time measurement.
+* with `new(TasksCount, TimeAccuracy)` function where `TasksCount` is the number of tasks you want to track, `TasksDone` is the number of tasks that have completed and `TimeAccuracy` is the accuracy of the time measurement.
+* with `in_progress(TasksCount, TasksDone, TimeAccuracy)` function where `TasksDone` is the number of tasks that have completed.

 `TimeAccuracy` can be one of the following:
 * `TimeSteps::SEC`